pmonnin/dbpedia-ontologies-mining/README.md

 ### Hierarchies statistics

-Computes and saves statistics about DBPedia hierarchies used to classify pages (categories, ontology classes and yago classes)
+Computes and saves statistics about DBpedia ontologies used to classify pages (categories, ontology classes and YAGO classes)

 Can be executed with the following command: